Roofing styles and materials

 Stone coated steel roofing

-Stone coated steel is exactly as it sounds: A stone finish is permanently adhered to a metal base.
-This is an excellent roofing surface for homes that are not structurally engineered to support an actual stone, slate or tile roof.
-This roofing material allows the homeowner to achieve the look and feel of a slate roof.
-Because it is engineered and manufactured, there are numerous possibilities for appearance, color and texture.
+Stone-coated steel is exactly as it sounds: A stone finish is permanently adhered to a steel base, resulting in a lightweight, durable roof tile.
+Stone-coated steel is an excellent alternative for homes that are not structurally engineered to support a cement, slate or tile roof.
+This roofing material allows homeowners to obtain the look and feel of these surfaces and others – including wood-shake.
+Because stone-coated steel is engineered and manufactured, there are numerous possibilities for appearance, color and texture.

 Benefits of stone-coated steel roofing